abhi-kumar/Study/linear_regression/README.md

 ### 5. Example - Implementation details:
 - Data is spread like a sine curve for better visualization
-- The linear model return
+- The simple linear model return (used scipy library)
   - slope of line
   - intercept of regression line
   - correlation coefficient
   - standard error of estimated gradient.
 - Another implementation explain how is it done from scratch (Mathematical details added as comments in the file).
+- The third example, uses multiple variables on which the prediction is linearly dependent.
+  - The example function details can be found in the code itself.
+  - Used Scikit-learn library